Juan Luis Ordaz Sabag, DMV, MMP, CMMP

 TREATMENT

-Session 3: Full TMJ engagement with MEDICAL MASSAGE PROTOCOL
+Session 3: Full TMJ engagement with Medical Massage protocol

 Break

-Sessions 6-8: Combined Neck and TMJ protocols
+Sessions 6-8: Combined Cervicalgia and TMJ protocols

 Session 9: TMJ protocol

-Session 10: Final evaluation and back and TMJ protocols
+Session 10: Final evaluation and TMJ protocol

 RESULTS